6.54. kink/io/FILE¶

 Preconditions

-`open_to_write` opens the file specified by `Path` to write, as an `output`.
+`open_to_write` opens the file specified by `Path` as a byte output stream.
+The result supports `output` type.

 Config methods: